cesarvr/blog/content/post/istio-2.md

 Here we pass the first data chuck which contain the HTTP response header and we get back the status.

+## Handling Service State

 The second thing missing here is that we should look for a way to communicate all this to other components of the application.
 For this again, we are going to make this object inherit from Events.

 ```js
 class Service extends Events {